 - What skills do you need to become a jewellery designer?

-Of course creative, but also a kind of all-rounder.
-Besides that willing to learn and having the power of not giving up.
+Of course being creative, but also to be a kind of all-rounder.
+Besides that the willingness to learn and never giving up.

 - What has been so far your worst/hardest day?

-The hardest days are when your energy is low or not feeling so well to motivate yourself to go for it again.
-I am quite blessed that I didn’t had really bad failures.
-I should maybe take bigger risks.
+The hardest days are when your energy level is low or not feeling motivated to go for it again.
+I am quite blessed that I didn’t have really dramatic failures.
+I should perhaps take bigger risks.
 They say you learn a lot from your failures.
-O f course I did have failures, but I like to concentrate on the positive things in the business.
+Of course I did have some failures, but I like to concentrate on the positive things in the business.
 If something is not flowing, it is not the right path for me.

 - What has been so far your best day?

-Participating during Fashion week Amsterdam in the show of Franzel Amsterdam was cool and a great experience.
+Participating in Amsterdam Fashion week in the show of Franzel Amsterdam was cool and a great experience.
 My Jewels were presented on all the male and female models.
-Further I have good days when my customers are happy in all kind of ways.
-For me is most important that they are happy and wear MvdT with pride.
+And I have good days when my customers are happy in all kind of ways.
+For me it is most important that they are happy and wear MvdT with pride.
 So on daily base I feel happy. 😉

 - How is your day-to-day life regarding the job as a Jewellery Designer?